 Yet, in spite of the absolute lack of scientific or anecdotal evidence to support the idea, the manufacturers and distributors of AED’s continue to push them on offshore sailors, expedition medics, and other people operating well out of reach of sophisticated medical care.
 Statements like “The more remote the setting, the more critical it is to have an AED” permeate the advertising copy and are appearing in EMS and rescue magazine articles.
 This is an unsubstianted extrapolation of urban success to the wilderness context.

 Why?
-Beyond the obvious economics, the answer may lie in a study published by Diem, et al in 1996 in the New England Journal of Medicine.
-The researchers compared survival rates following CPR in a hospital coronary care unit with those on three popular television shows: Chicago Hope, Rescue 911, and ER.
+Beyond the obvious economics, the answer may lie in a study published by Diem, et al way back in 1996 in the New England Journal of Medicine.
+The researchers compared survival rates following CPR in a hospital coronary care unit with those on three popular television shows at that time: Chicago Hope, Rescue 911, and ER.
 The real hospital patients survived at a rate around 16%, none from a trauma arrest.
 On TV, however, the survival to discharge rate was 65%, even though 72% of these were trauma arrests.
 The message in this tongue-in-cheek article is clear: If you’re going to have a cardiac arrest, have it on television.

 Fortunately, these unrealistic depictions of success have driven CPR and AED training for the masses, which is good.
 The same kind of unrealistic expectations are driving the sale of defibrillators to offshore sailors, which is questionable at best.
 If you really want to reduce the chances of dying at sea consider spending your money on survival suits, a better life raft, a new SSB, a storm sail, or brighter running lights.
 Almost any piece of safety equipment will have a better chance of saving your life than a defibrillator.